liam4806/Task_Management_Board/README.md

 # Task Management Board

+### Tech Stacks: Express.js, HTML, CSS, JavaScript, MongoDB, Socket.io, and Passport.js

 ### Task Management Board web app that enables task tracking, collaboration, and progress monitoring with the users using Express.js.

-#### Tech Stacks: Express.js, HTML, CSS, JavaScript, Socket.io, and Passport.js

 Feature: A user(Signed up with Google ID) can create a Team with users.